 When it comes to leadership, it can be natural or learned.
 Some people are born being leaders while others spend much time and effort in learning what leadership is.
 But no matter which party you belong to you should know that being a leader doesn’t mean people love you or strive to follow.

 Sometimes being a frontman is just being the boss and employees follow you because, well, they don’t have any other choice.
 And not because you’re a role model for them.
-That’s why we suggest you overlook your leadership potential to present yourself as a number one which people would love to follow.
+That’s why we suggest you overlook your leadership potential to present yourself as a number one that people would love to follow.

 Positive leadership is the trend that is gathering pace in the modern business community.
 If you are not positive about the team’s results, you are prone to gain the status of ‘evil’ or the bad cop in the office.

 Current leaders strive to build a positive culture that will motivate employees to demonstrate a thriving performance.
 They want to create an atmosphere where each worker would be able to show his potential and satisfy his ambitions.
-An environment which will help one and each to have a healthy competition.
+An environment that will help one and each to have a healthy competition.

 A front-runner wants his team to be competent but friendly at the same time.
 Scandals, gossips, and misunderstandings should be preferably avoided.
-If he can achieve productive but easy climate, he’ll be paid back in excellent results.
+If he can achieve a productive but easy climate, he’ll be paid back in excellent results.

 So, what does ‘positive leadership‘ mean to you?
 How to remain positive even under stress and pressure?
 How to be an amiable leader but still the one people would listen to and fully honor?
 What are those dos and don’ts?